GridTools/gt4py/docs/functional/QuickstartGuide.md

 edge_weight_field = np_as_located_field(CellDim, C2EDim)(edge_weights)
 ```

-Putting all the above together, we can finally write the field operator for the pseudo-laplacian.
-The field operator requires the cell field and the edge weights as input, and outputs a cell field of the same shape as the input.
+Now you have everything to implement the the pseudo-laplacian.
+Its field operator requires the cell field and the edge weights as inputs, and outputs a cell field of the same shape as the input.

-In the first line, we use the edge-to-cell connectivity relationship to construct two fields over the edges: the first field assigns the value of the first neighbor cell to the edges, the second field assigns the value of the second neighbor cell.
-The difference of the two fields forms the edge differences.
+The first line of the field operator calculates the edge difference for all edges.
+This is done by creating a temporary field over edges with the value of the first cell neighbour and another temporary field with the value of the second, and the difference of the two fields gives the `edge_differences`.

-In the second line, we use the cell-to-edge connectivity to create a field over the cells.
-This field stores three values for each cell: the edge differences for the three edges around the cell.
-Additionally, we do a summation over these three values to get a field over cells that contains only one sum for each cell.
+The second lines first creates a temporary field using `edge_differences(C2E)`, which contains the the three adjacent edge differences for every cell.
+This table is then multiplied elementwise with the `edge_weights`.
+The final result is a field over cells that contains the pseudo-laplacian.

 ```{code-cell} ipython3
 @field_operator